Analytical Models of Frequency and Voltage in Large-Scale All-Inverter Power Systems: Proposed Models

-In a droop-controlled GFM, the quadrature-axis (q-axis) voltage is adjusted according to the droop value $M_q$ and the change in reactive power injection $\Delta Q_G$ \cite{kenyonOpenSourcePSCADGridFollowing2021}.
+In a droop-controlled GFM, the quadrature-axis (q-axis) voltage is adjusted according to the droop value $R_q$ and the change in reactive power injection $\Delta Q_G$ \cite{kenyonOpenSourcePSCADGridFollowing2021}.
 This adjusted q-axis voltage then passes through the voltage controller and current controller before the q-axis and direct-axis (d-axis) voltages are transformed into the phase voltages $V_a$, $V_b$, and $V_c$ via the inverse Park Transformation.
 These voltages serve as the inputs to the inverter LCL filter \cite{kenyonOpenSourcePSCADGridFollowing2021}.
 As a result, the change in voltage magnitude at the generator bus is actually several times larger than $\Delta V_G$ as calculated in (\ref{V_deq}).
 Therefore, to calculate the exact change in voltage magnitude at the generator bus would require modeling these additional controls and including the q-axis and d-axis currents and voltages.
-This would increase the number of states in the system several times over, which would severely diminish the computational tractability of the voltage response model for large systems, and thus defies the original purpose of reduced-order models.
-We propose the introduction of the voltage outer-loop-to-grid constant, $K_{v}$, to maintain computational efficiency for a voltage response model.
-This constant is specific to each inverter as it accounts for the aggregation of all coefficients involved, including the equivalent gain factor between the droop-adjusted $V_q$ and the post voltage and current controller $V_q$, as well as the factor for conversion from phase-to-neutral to line-to-line voltage and conversion to RMS.
-Depending on the specific GFM inverter, this constant can vary.
-After extensive, computational experimentation with industry-grade models, we determine values between $3$ and $6$ are most appropriate for the models used in \cite{kenyonOpenSourcePSCADGridFollowing2021}.
-Fidelity could be gained through further tuning of this parameter for specific scenarios - here, we present the most general form.
+This would increase the number of states in the system several times over, which would severely diminish the computational tractability of the voltage response model for large systems and precisely the bottleneck of the present day EMT simulation platforms, and thus defies the original purpose of reduced-order models.
+This address this limitation, we propose the introduction of the voltage outer-loop-to-grid constant, $K_{v}$, to maintain computational efficiency of the voltage response model.
+This constant accounts for the aggregation of all coefficients involved, including the equivalent gain factor between the droop-adjusted $V_q$ and the post voltage and current controller $V_q$, and in effect maps the dominant modes that are excited in voltage transients.
+Depending on the specific GFM inverter model, this constant may vary and the precise value for a specific inverter should be determined by sensitivity testing, either hardware testing in the laboratory environment or system identification analysis in the simulation environment, as described in the companion Supplemental Note of this paper.
+In our case, after extensive, computational experimentation with industry-grade models for a range of disturbances, we determined values between $4$ and $5$ are most appropriate for the models used in \cite{kenyonOpenSourcePSCADGridFollowing2021}.
+Further information on the calculation of $K_v$ parameter and a discussion sensitivity testing and mathematical analysis is offered in the Supplemental Note.
 The change in voltage magnitude at a generator bus is approximated by (\ref{deltaV}), where $V_{G,grid}$ is the voltage at the terminal of the GFM.
 We subsequently refer to this model of voltage response, which is given in state-space form in (\ref{V_deq}), as the Low-Inertia Voltage Evolution (LIVE) model.
-In this formulation, $B_v$ encodes the settling voltage and $A_v$ encodes the pace at which the settling voltage is reached.
+In this formulation, $\bB_v$ encodes the settling voltage and $\bA_v$ encodes the pace at which the settling voltage is reached.
+We note that the proposed voltage model is not intended to simulate dynamics introduced by device malfunctions, i.e. forced oscillations \cite{LesieutreAsystem response}, super-synchronous events, or by AC faults.

 where